 - Voluntary income is received by way of grants, donations and gifts and is included in full in the Statement of Financial Activities when receivable.
-Grants, where entitlement is not conditional on the delivery of a specific performance by the charity, are recognised when the charity becomes unconditionally entitled to the grant. - Donated services and facilities are included at the value to the charity where this can be quantified.
+Grants, where entitlement is not conditional on the delivery of a specific performance by the charity, are recognised when the charity becomes unconditionally entitled to the grant. - Items donated for resale through the charity's shops are included as incoming resources within activities for generating funds when they are sold. - Donated assets, services and facilities are included at the value to the charity where this can be quantified.
 The value of services provided by volunteers has not been included in these accounts. - Investment income is included when receivable. - Incoming resources from grants, where related to performance and specific deliverables, are accounted for as the charity earns the right to consideration by its performance.